nogueiraantonio/dscpe-widget-property-editor/README.md

 When developing Widgets, most of the time you will want to test in a 3DDashboard context.
 And sometimes you may not need to rely on 3DDashboard APIs that much so developing outside of the 3DDashboard may be more convenient.
 We identified 3 use cases which leads to different development environments setup:

-1. Standalone Widget (developed outside 3DDashboard, but that is executed inside)
+1. Standalone Widget (developed outside 3DDashboard, but that can be executed inside)

    Consider trying this option before going further.
 There is no special setup.